-Did you accidentally use the Default Programs or Open With dialog to associate .exe file types with some application like Notepad, causing every program to open in that chosen application?
-Windows provides no option to reset the .exe file associations.
-You need to fix the association settings using a REG file.
+Did you accidentally use the Default Programs or Open With dialog to associate .exe file types with some application like Notepad?
+This causes every program to open in that chosen application.
+Unfortunately, Windows provides no option to reset the .exe file associations.
+You need to fix the association settings using a .reg file or script.

-After incorrectly associating .exe files using Notepad, Notepad opens every time when a program was launched, using the original program’s file name as the argument.
+After incorrectly associating .exe files using Notepad, Notepad opens every time when a .exe file is double-clicked.
+Here is an example:

 The .REG file clears the following key, which shouldn’t exist for .exe files.

-When you use the Open With dialog to associate .exe files with another application, the settings are stored in the above registry key.
-There will be a value named Progid in the right pane.
+When you use the Open With dialog to associate .exe files with another application, it stores the settings in the above registry key, under a value named Progid.
 The Progid data will contain the application’s exe file name (Applications\Notepad.exe, Applications\iexplore.exe, or a Programmatic Identifier such as txtfile, jpegfile etc).